paylogic/developer.paylogic.com/content/articles/traduki.rst

 current ``request`` object, for example using `Flask <http://flask.pocoo.org/>`_ request, something like :code:`flask.request.locale` to get the current language.
 We use these callbacks when we deal with the initialization of the :code:`i18n_attributes`.
-``traduki`` at the moment of the initialization creates the translations table and sets up all the appropriate relationships.
+``traduki`` at the moment of initialization declares the model for the translations dynamically and sets up all the appropriate relationships.

 .. code-block:: python